igorkamyshev/withease/apps/website/docs/magazine/migration_from_redux.md

 #### Move to event instead of an action

-As a second step, gradually change all dispatches of this action to a event call.
+As a second step, gradually change all dispatches of this action to an event call.

 E.g. instead of